A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Abstract

 \section{Abstract}

 Pauli exchange-repulsion is the dominant short-range intermolecular interaction and it is an essential component of molecular force fields.
-Current approaches to modeling Pauli repulsion in molecular force fields often rely on over 20 atom types to achieve chemical accuracy.
-The number of parameters in these approaches hampers the development of force fields with quantum-chemical accuracy that are transferable across many chemical systems.
+Current approaches to modeling Pauli repulsion in molecular force fields often rely on over 20 atom types to achieve chemical accuracy, illustrating the challenge in finding models which have broadly transferable parameters, which hampers the development of force fields with quantum-chemical accuracy that are transferable across many chemical systems.
 We present the anisotropic valence density overlap (AVDO) model for exchange-repulsion.
-The model produces sub-kcal/mol accuracy for dimers of organic molecules from the S101x7 dataset, a representative set of the most common biologically relevant intermolecular interactions, and for acene dimers of increasing size.
-It uses a single universal parameter, related to an atomic cross-sectional area, that is transferable across chemical systems.
-Given recent progress in machine learning the electronic density, this model offers a promising path toward high-accuracy, next-generation machine-learned force fields.
+The model produces sub-kcal/mol accuracy for dimers of organic molecules and contains two universal parameters, which we demonstrate are transferable for molecules composed of H, C, N, O, F, P, S, Cl, and Br.
+The model is tested on 1,872 unique molecular pairs selected from a set of 135 molecules, and samples dissociation curves and configurations from condensed-phase molecular dynamics trajectories.
+Given recent progress in machine learning of the electronic density, this model offers a promising path toward high-accuracy, next-generation machine-learned force fields.

-Classical force fields (FFs) of organic molecules have been indispensable in molecular biology, drug design, crystal structure prediction, and many other fields \cite{dauber2019biomolecular,hagler2019force}.
-In order to make FFs more accurate, better models for intermolecular interactions such as Pauli repulsion, electrostatics, induction, and dispersion are being explored \cite{hagler2019force, jing2019_polFF_review,stone_2013_book}.
-This has led to an increase in the number of model parameters \cite{babin2013mbpol, liu2019amoeba+} such that overfitting becomes a challenge that can limit the transferability of these models beyond the conformations and systems represented in the training data set.
-FFs fit solely on total energies or bulk properties are particularly susceptible, as the fitted parameters often adopt unphysical values that rely on error cancellations with limited transferability.

-One strategy for improving the transferability of FFs is to fit individual FF terms to the corresponding components of symmetry-adapted perturbation theory (SAPT) \cite{mcdaniel2013transfer, van_vleet_2016_exch, liu2019amoeba+, schriber2021cliff}, a method that calculates dimer interaction energies as the sum of exchange-repulsion, electrostatic, induction, and dispersion interactions \cite{jeziorski1994sapt_review, stone_2013_book}.
-Although most SAPT variants are not applicable to predict macroscopic properties, studies have demonstrated that model parameters fitted on SAPT can be used as Bayesian priors in a subsequent global fit to higher-level reference data \cite{vandenbrande2017monomer, rackers2021hippo, schriber2021cliff}.
-Thus, we adopt the perspective of evaluating a component of an FF by how well it reproduces its corresponding SAPT component.